pskrgag/sam_os/README.md

 You will need nighly rust compiler with  aarch64-unknown-none-softfloat support.
 Hit
 ```
+$ make console
 $ make qemu
 ```
 and maybe you will see simple console.
 If not -- idk; works on my machine.

 ## TODO
 List of things I am planning to do in near future (maybe)
- - [ ] Custom build system, which will support dependencies from interfaces
+ - [x] Custom build system, which will support dependencies from interfaces (i don't like how it looks, but anyway)
  - [ ] Sane VMM
  - [ ] SMP
  - [ ] IRQ object (to support more drivers)